Creative-Coding-The-Hard-Way/Sim2D/examples/e01/README.md

-# Example 01 - Render Device
+# Example 01 - Hello G2D

-This example shows how to create the Render Device which is used to create and destroy vulkan resources.
+Show how to use the G2D graphics API.

 ## Commands